phphoebe/Udacity-Data-Engineering-Nanodegree/Project 1-Data Modeling with Postgres/README.md

 ## Project Introduction

 #### Description
-* Model user activity data (JSON) to create a database and ETL pipeline in Postgres for a music streaming app startup called Sparkify.
+* Model user activity data (JSON) to create a database and ETL pipeline in Postgres for a music streaming app startup called Sparkify
-* Define Fact and Dimension tables for a STAR schema optimized for queries on song play analysis.
+* Define Fact and Dimension tables for a STAR schema optimized for queries on song play analysis
-* Insert data into new tables.
+* Insert data into new tables

 Sparkify's Analytics team will be able to query the newly designed relational database with ease to understand user behaviors such as what songs users are listening to.